 - Brown: While brown can be a rich colour that is associated with the earth, in financial services, it is rarely used.
 Brown can also mean that that something is ordinary and your finances are anything but ordinary.

 - Red: This is one of the strongest colours of the colour spectrum and it is also a primary colour.
 As it is a colour that is used for warnings, financial services companies tend to use it to tell customers that there is a problem with their account or to communicate late payments.
 Though red itself is a vibrant colour that is not necessarily negative all the time, it can be shown that way in personal finances because of how it is used as a cautious colour.

-Which colours speak to you when it comes to your personal finances?
+Which colour of money speak to you when it comes to your personal finances?
 We would love to know!